-Microsoft's release of its Malicious Software Removal Tool (MSRT) this August will include the Win32/Bafruz family, a backdoor Trojan that creates a peer-to-peer network
+Microsoft's release of its Malicious Software Removal Tool (MSRT) this August will include the Win32/Bafruz family, a backdoor Trojan that creates a peer-to-peer network of infected computers.

 Bafruz's arsenal includes the ability to disable security and antivirus products, hijack social media accounts, launch DDoS attacks, perform Bitcoin-mining, and download malware